 3. Has been convicted of or entered a plea of guilty or no contest to a gambling-related offense, fraud or misrepresentation.
 The terms “fraud or misrepresentation” shall mean a criminal offense committed in Michigan or any other jurisdiction, involving theft, fraud or misrepresentation, which is a felony or would be a felony if committed in Michigan, and which was committed as an adult or prosecuted as an adult offense, and which has not been effectively removed from the employee's criminal record by executive pardon, state court order, or operation of law; or

 4. Has been convicted of or entered a plea of guilty or no contest to any offense not specified in paragraph (3) within the immediately preceding five years; this provision shall not apply if that person has been pardoned by the Governor of the State where the conviction occurred or, if a Tribal member, has been determined by the regulatory agency to be a person who is not likely again to engage in any offensive or criminal course of conduct and the public good does not require that the applicant be denied a gaming employee license.
-The term “any offense” shall mean any criminal offense not described in paragraph (3), whether committed in Michigan or any other jurisdiction, that is, or would be, a crime under the provisions of the Michigan Penal Code, Act 328 of the Public Acts of 1931, as amended, or the controlled substances provisions of the Public Health Code, Act No. 368 of the Public Acts of 1978, as amended or any other criminal offense not included within the scope of paragraph (3); or
+The term “any offense” shall mean any criminal offense not described in paragraph (3), whether committed in Michigan or any other jurisdiction, that is, or would be, a crime under the provisions of the Michigan Penal Code, Act 328 of the Public Acts of 1931, as amended being MCL 750.1 to 750.568, or the controlled substances provisions of the Public Health Code, Act # 68 of the Public Acts of 1978, as amended, being MCL 333.7101 to 333.7545, or any other criminal offense not included within the scope of paragraph (3) involving theft, dishonesty, fraud or misrepresentation arising under the law of Michigan or another state or jurisdiction, that was committed as an adult or prosecuted as an adult offense, and which has not been effectively removed from the employee’s criminal record by executive pardon, state court order, or operation of law; or

 5. Is determined by the regulatory agency to have participated in organized crime or unlawful gambling or whose prior activities, criminal records, reputation, habits, and/or associations pose a threat to the public interest or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices, methods and activities in the conduct of gaming or to the carrying on of the business and financial arrangements incidental to the conduct of gaming; or

-6. Has knowingly and willfully provided materially false and misleading statements or information to the regulatory agency or refused to respond to questions asked by the regulatory agency specifically related to the person’s eligibility to obtain or retain a license; or
+6. Has knowingly and willfully provided materially false and misleading statements or information to the regulatory agency or refused to respond to questions and/or requests for information asked by the regulatory agency specifically related to the person’s eligibility to obtain or retain a license; or

 7. Has been convicted of any offense related to sexual crimes or criminal sexual conduct where the perpetrator was convicted as an adult at the time the crime was committed, and/or is registered in any jurisdiction’s list of sexual offenders; or

-10.04.
-Application for an Employee License.
+10.03.
+Application for a Gaming Employee License.
 The regulatory agency shall require each potential employee to submit an application to the regulatory agency on the form and in the manner required by the regulatory agency.
-The application shall clearly identify whether the applicant is applying for a gaming or non-gaming license.
+The application shall clearly identify whether the applicant is applying for a Key Employee or Primary Management Official License.
 The application shall include all of the following information:

 a.
-Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, and all languages (spoken or written);
+Full name, other names used (oral or written), Social Security Number(s), date of birth, place of birth, citizenship, gender, and all languages (spoken or written);